BongaGougota0/Predict-Customer-Spenditure/README.md

 # Predict-Customer-Spenditure

-Predicting customer salary, and predicting the psossibility of buying a recommeded service based on using customers transactions, age, transaction frequency
+Predicting customer salary and predicting the possibility of buying a recommeded service based on customers transactions, age, transaction frequency